pgalko/BambooAI/README.md

 # BambooAI
-A lightweight library that leverages Large Language Models (LLMs) to enable natural language interactions, allowing you to converse with your pandas DataFrames.
+A lightweight library utilizing Large Language Models (LLMs) to provide natural language interaction capabilities, much like a research and data analysis assistant enabling conversation with your data.
+You can either provide your own data sets, or allow the library to locate and fetch data for you.
+It supports Internet searches and external API interactions.

 ## Objective

+The BambooAI library is an experimental, lightweight tool that leverages Large Language Models (LLMs) to make data analysis more intuitive and accessible, even for non-programmers.
+Functioning like a research and data analysis assistant, it enables users to engage in natural language interactions with their data.
+You can supply your own data sets, or let BambooAI find and retrieve the necessary data for you.
+It also integrates Internet searches and an access to external APIs for broader context and utility.

-The BambooAI library is an experimental user-friendly tool designed to make data analysis more accessible to non-programmers.
-Utilizing the power of Large Language Models (LLM), BambooAI can comprehend your questions about a dataset and automatically generate and execute the appropriate Python code for both analysis and plotting.
-Users can effortlessly gain valuable insights from their data without writing complex code or mastering advanced programming techniques.
-With BambooAI, simply input your dataset, ask questions in plain English, and receive answers along with relevant out of the box visualizations if asked for to help you better understand your data.
+By understanding your natural language inquiries about a dataset, BambooAI can autonomously generate and execute the relevant Python code for analysis and visualization.
+This allows users to effortlessly extract valuable insights from their data without needing to write complex code or master advanced programming concepts.
+Just input your dataset, pose your questions in plain English, and BambooAI provides answers along with ready-to-use visualizations if requested, to deepen your understanding of the data.

-My main goal was to create a tool to help analysts at all levels, not to replace them.
-This library makes data analysis and visualization easier, helping to improve workflows.
-It's designed to be easy to use, efficient, and adaptable to different users' needs.
-As a supportive tool, not the main operator, it helps users apply their own analytical skills more effectively and increase their productivity.
+The primary aim of BambooAI is to enhance, not replace, the capabilities of analysts at every level.
+This library simplifies the processes of data analysis and visualization, thereby streamlining workflows.
+It's designed to be relatively user-friendly, efficient, and adaptable to different users' needs.
+As a supportive tool rather than the central operator, BambooAI empowers users to apply their analytical skills more effectively and boost their productivity.

 ## Preview